vistadataproject/nodeVISTA/eHMP/PVistAResources/Tests/README.md

 Subset to support _RPC backed Resources_ (found using _grep * -e "require('../resources"_)

   * Tests run in [Jasmine](http://jasmine.github.io/2.4/introduction.html)
   * there are FHIR tests (for the FHIR module).
 These aren't included.
-They should be examined as part of VDMNmap
+They should be examined as part of MVDMmap
   * kept _inputData_ as gives example JSON.
 Not referenced in these tests - need to find where ...